Your Care Instructions

-Rosacea (say "roh-ZAY-shuh") is a skin condition that can cause redness, pimples, and red lines on the nose, cheeks, chin, and forehead.
-It is often mistaken for acne because it can cause outbreaks with bumps like pimples.
-Rosacea can also cause burning and soreness in your eyes.
+Rosacea (say "roh-ZAY-shuh") is a skin condition that can cause redness, pimples, or other skin changes on the nose, cheeks, chin, and forehead.
+In lighter skin, redness is common.
+In darker skin, you might see dusky brown areas or yellowish-brown bumps.
+Rosacea can also cause eye problems, including burning and stinging in the eyes.

-Rosacea is usually controlled by using medicine and avoiding alcohol, the sun, and other things that can make rosacea worse.
+Rosacea is often controlled by using medicine.
+It might help to avoid alcohol, the sun, and other things that can make your symptoms worse.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.